-Medical professionals have long since convinced us of the life-saving cardiac benefits of omega-3 fatty acids.
+Medical professionals and endocrinologists have long since convinced us of the life-saving cardiac benefits of omega-3 fatty acids.
 They not only help lower blood pressure but also decrease triglycerides and reduce blood clotting, hence effectively minimizing the risk of stroke and heart failure.

 Heart health benefits aside, a study published in the Journal of Clinical Endocrinology and Metabolism has uncovered a link between fish oil supplements rich in omega-3 and type-2 diabetes.